• Skip to primary navigation

 Then add the fresh broccoli, al dente pasta, and season with salt and pepper.
 Over high heat, stir constantly until sauce thickens and broccoli is bright and tender.

-Turn off the heat and add the fresh lemon juice.
+Turn off the heat and discard the lemon zest pieces.
+Add the fresh lemon juice and shrimp back in.
 Season to taste and serve immediately.

 Skillet of lemon broccoli shrimp pasta with serving spoon and lemon slices.